San Juan Puerto Rico Temple Steeple Painted

 Walls Going Up for the San Juan Puerto Rico Temple

 The exterior walls of the San Juan Puerto Rico Temple are rising on a small hill in the peaceful residential neighborhood of Villa Andalucia.
 The accessible location of the temple on the Trujillo Alto Express is just a 10-minute drive from the Luis Muñoz Marín International Airport.
-A new meetinghouse is also under construction on the west side of the temple where a retaining wall has been installed to create a level surface for the building.
+An ancillary building is also under construction on the west side of the temple where a retaining wall has been installed to create a level surface for the facility.

 Setting Rebar for the Walls of the San Juan Puerto Rico Temple